Bayesian dictionary learning estimation of cell membrane permeability from surface pH data: Introduction

 The effect of carbonic anhydrases is part of the mathematical model proposed in \cite{Somersalo2012}, which reproduces well the qualitative behavior of pH during the experiment.
 However, the relatively simple spherically symmetric model fails to explain the observed dynamic range of the experimental data, the predicted pH peak values falling short of measured ones reported in the literature \cite{MusaAziz2009,Musa2014}.
 A plausible explanation of this shortcoming of the spherical model is that when pushed against the cell membrane, the measurement device itself creates a micro-environment, a nearly isolated pocket with biochemical dynamics different from the free membrane surface, see Figure~\ref{fig:sensor_domain}.
 To test this hypothesis, a detailed non-spherical finite element model for the microenvironment was developed in \cite{sensor}, and it was demonstrated that assuming a leaky clamping of the membrane patch under the electrode, was able to reproduce realistic dynamics in quantitative agreement with experiments.

-The computational complexity of the detailed forward model \cite{sensor} makes it unsuitable for solving the inverse problem of estimating the permeability of the membrane from the pH data, thus a reduced approximate model still accounting for the effect of the sensor was proposed in \cite{Modello}, and subsequently used for the estimation of the membrane permeability as the evolution step of a Bayesian particle filter algorithm in \cite{Filtro}.
+To localize the effect of the membrane-bound carbonic anhydrase in the FEM model, it was necessary to resort to a dense spatial discretization, leading to a model with tens of thousands of degrees of freedom.
+Furthermore, because of the very fast dissociation of carbonic acid and the slow diffusion process, the characteristic time scales range over several orders of magnitude, making the semi-discretized dynamic system extremely stiff.
+Consequently, to capture the fast-slow dynamics, in \cite{sensor} it was necessary to use an implicit-explicit scheme that separates different time scales.
+On a standard laptop or desktop computer, the resulting forward solver took typically several hours for each forward solve, making the algorithm impractical for estimating the membrane permeability and other parameters from the pH data.
+To overcome the issues of computational complexity, a reduced approximate model still accounting for the effect of the sensor was proposed in \cite{Modello}, and subsequently used for the estimation of the membrane permeability as the evolution step of a Bayesian particle filter algorithm in \cite{Filtro}.

-In recent years, there has been a growing interest in using dictionary learning methods for solving inverse problems when the data are not sufficient or the forward model is not amenable for classical optimization-based approaches.
+In recent years, there has been a growing interest in using dictionary learning methods for solving inverse problems when the information in the data is not sufficient for the identification of any meaningful parametric model, or the forward model is not amenable for classical optimization-based approaches.
 Following this idea, here we propose a new alternative algorithm for solving the inverse problems of estimating the cell membrane properties based on a dictionary learning algorithm introduced in \cite{Dictionary}.
 The main advantage of the new approach is that it is computationally much more efficient than the particle filter algorithm, estimating the desired parameters to a similar accuracy as the particle filter at a small fraction of the computing time.

 In the following section, we review the details of the forward model that will be used to generate the dictionary model, sections 3 and 4 review the Bayesian dictionary learning algorithm.
 The viability of the approach is demonstrated with computed examples in section 5.